Boeing cutting more than 12,000 U.S. jobs with thousands more planned

 Last month, Boeing raised $25 billion in a bond offering that allowed the company avoid taking government aid.

+“We’re moving forward with our plan to restart 737 MAX production in Renton, Washington,” Calhoun said in his email.

+Reuters reported in April 737 MAX approval is not expected until at least August.

-Reporting by David Shepardson; Editing by Chizu Nomiyama and Will Dunham
+Reporting by David Shepardson; Editing by Chizu Nomiyama, Will Dunham and David Gregorio